VM1MV/VM1MV.github.io/_pages/about.md

 # 🔥 News
-- *2023.12*: &nbsp;🎉🎉 Our research was accepted to the flagship software engineering conference SANER2024.
+- *2023.12*: &nbsp;🎉🎉 Our research is accepted to the flagship software engineering conference SANER2024.
 - *2023.12*: &nbsp;🎉🎉 Our Low-Code Platform achieve Silver Award in the 9th China International "Internet Plus" Innovation and Entrepreneurship Competition for College Students.
-- *2023.11*: &nbsp;🎉🎉 Our research achieve the Distinguished Paper Award in ICSOC 2023.
+- *2023.11*: &nbsp;🎉🎉 Our research achieves the Distinguished Paper Award in ICSOC 2023.

 # 📝 Publications